Mixerou/ip-api-client-rs/README.md

 - [x] Request IP address information with a configuration structure that allows you to customize the requested fields in the request to save traffic.
 - [x] Get information about Ip in different languages
+- [x] Query multiple IP addresses in one HTTP request.
 - [ ] Block all requests until the end of the limit if the last request was rate-limited.
 - [ ] Ability to cache all responses with automatic removal of old ip-data when the maximum cache size is reached.